AniqJaved/Weather-Web-Server/README.md

 ### Description

 This is a weather app where you can search the weather details of a particular area.
 The prompt provides you with all the relevent things like overcast, temprature, wind and humidity details.
-This app is powered by Azure-Weather-API (https://learn.microsoft.com/en-us/rest/api/maps/weather) which gives your other details beside these to play around with.
+This app is powered by Azure-Weather-API (https://learn.microsoft.com/en-us/rest/api/maps/weather) which provides you with other details beside these to play around with.

 ### Preview